 Sometimes, with extreme lateral leaning, the only headrest won’t fix the problem.
 So a small amount of medial push at a cheekbone or at forehead will do the magic!
 I like to use the facial pad with stroke or TBI patients as they are adjustable and very easy to use.

 Few other accessories like beverage holder, oxygen cylinder holder, urinary drainage bag holder, or footrest bad are few other options available for patient and or for caregiver convenience.

 6. Training with wheelchairs and making adjustments if needed:

-Now that you have figured out what kind and size of wheelchair your patient should be in, its time to position them and train them to propel.
+Now that you performed full wheelchair evaluation your patient should be in, its time to position them and train them to propel.
 I tell my patients, it is like you are learning to drive again!
 So it will take some repetition and patience.